 3 ways to present buckwheat crepes when serving

-- The most traditional way to present a buckwheat crepe is to cover it with fillings, then fold in the edges to make 4 straight sides so it looks like a square.
+- Square: The most traditional way to present a buckwheat crepe is to cover it with fillings, then fold in the edges to make 4 straight sides so it looks like a square.
 This is the French galette crepe presentation.

 More gluten free breakfast and brunch recipes

-Try these gluten free recipes that everyone will love!
+Try these gluten-free recipes that everyone will love!

 - Green Shakshuka is beautiful and you can serve it right from the pan for easy cleanup.